defuse/pastebin/README.md

 - Set up the apache redirection rules.
 - pastebin.html is supposed to be a PHP file with the homepage (this was ripped out of my CMS so it's missing the HTML &lt;head&gt; and stuff.
+- Lots of other stuff I'm probably forgetting.

 Good luck!